lambdaprime/jeval/README.md

 ### Exec

-External commands executor
+External commands executor.

+- Exec(String cmd)

+  Constructor which accepts the command to run with the arguments

 - Exec(String... cmd)

-  Constructor which accepts the command to run and list of arguments
+  Constructor which accepts the command to run and list of arguments.
+Useful in case you don't want to mask upper level quotes.

 - withInput(Stream<String> input)